marwan290/Name-Check/README.md

 # Name Check

- This a project of creating a machine learning model that takes a text of three words (name) and check if it is correct name with a confidence threshold of your prediction
+ This a project of creating a machine learning model that takes an arabic name and check if it is correct name with a confidence threshold of your prediction

 ## Run without Docker